osinfra-io/gitbook-docs/product-guides/google-cloud-platform/kubernetes/cert-manager.md

 # cert-manager

-cert-manager will obtain certificates from various Issuers, both popular public Issuers and private Issuers, ensure the certificates are valid and up-to-date, and attempt to renew certificates at a configured time before expiry.
+cert-manager will obtain certificates from various popular public and private Issuers, ensure the certificates are valid and up-to-date, and attempt to renew certificates at a configured time before expiry.